texastribune/dot/README.md

 ## How Dot works

-Applications (most likely your CMS) that want to distribute tracking scripts along with republishable articles need to make an API call to acquire the markup for the script.
+Applications (most likely your CMS) that want to distribute tracking pixels along with republishable articles need to make an API call to acquire the markup for the pixel.
 This request should be made from the server as it involves an authorization secret.

 ```
 GET /api/v2/trackers/?canonical=<canonical>&source=<source>